galenseilis/old_blog/_posts/2023-03-10-what-are-nonparametric-statistics.md

 > (the normal) and the hypothesis was concerned entirely with the value of one or both of its parameters.
 Such a hypothesis, for obvious
 > reasons, is called parametric.
 > Hypothesis (c) was of a different nature, as no parameter values are specified in the statement of the hypothesis; we might reasonably
-> call such a hypothesis non-parametric.
-Hypothesis (d) is also non-parametric but, in addition, it does not even specify the underlying
+> call such a hypothesis nonparametric.
+Hypothesis (d) is also nonparametric but, in addition, it does not even specify the underlying
 > form of the distribution and may now be reasonably termed distribution-free.
 Notwithstanding these distinctions, the statistical literature
-> now commonly applies the label ”non-parametric” to test procedures that we have just termed ”distribution-free”, thereby losing a useful
+> now commonly applies the label ”nonparametric” to test procedures that we have just termed ”distribution-free”, thereby losing a useful
 > classification.
-> 2. The second meaning of non-parametric covers techniques that do not assume that the structure of a model is fixed.
+> 2. The second meaning of nonparametric covers techniques that do not assume that the structure of a model is fixed.
 Typically, the model
 > grows in size to accommodate the complexity of the data.
 In these techniques, individual variables are typically assumed to belong to
 > parametric distributions, and assumptions about the types of connections among variables are also made.
 These techniques include, among
 > others:
-> - non-parametric regression, which is modeling whereby the structure of the relationship between variables is treated non-
+> - nonparametric regression, which is modeling whereby the structure of the relationship between variables is treated non-
 > parametrically, but where nevertheless there may be parametric assumptions about the distribution of model residuals.
-> - non-parametric hierarchical Bayesian models, such as models based on the Dirichlet process, which allow the number of latent
+> - nonparametric hierarchical Bayesian models, such as models based on the Dirichlet process, which allow the number of latent
 > variables to grow as necessary to fit the data, but where individual variables still follow parametric distributions and even the
 > process controlling the rate of growth of latent variables follows a parametric distribution.

-What I find salient about this wikipedia entry and Wasserman’s quote is that non-parametric elludes a formal, unique, and rigorous definition.
+What I find salient about this wikipedia entry and Wasserman’s quote is that nonparametric elludes a formal, unique, and rigorous definition.
 This makes it difficult to reason precisely about, but it still helps us roughly classify methods.

-Ever since I first heard of non-parametric statistics it always seemed like a misnomer to me that non- parametric does not mean something lacking parameters.
+Ever since I first heard of nonparametric statistics it always seemed like a misnomer to me that non- parametric does not mean something lacking parameters.
 A nice example of this is kernel density estimation (KDE) with a Gaussian kernel.
-Although each kernel has a mean and standard deviation, Gaussian KDE is often seen as a non-parametric procedure because it can really take on such a wide variety of shapes that resemble other distributions that it seems like we have not assumed much.
+Although each kernel has a mean and standard deviation, Gaussian KDE is often seen as a nonparametric procedure because it can really take on such a wide variety of shapes that resemble other distributions that it seems like we have not assumed much.
 Perhaps if one fixed the number of kernels and the bandwidth that they could argue they have a parametric procedure, but in practice most of us place KDE in the nonparametric side of the distinction.

-What KDE and many other non-parametric methods have in common is not that you cannot assume a particular family of distributions if you insist, but rather that some model structures and estimators are so flexible that they can fit practically anything.
+What KDE and many other nonparametric methods have in common is not that you cannot assume a particular family of distributions if you insist, but rather that some model structures and estimators are so flexible that they can fit practically anything.
 (In some cases we have theorems that show extremely general capabilities of approximation.
 The field of mathematics called approximation theory explores how functions can look like each other.
 Often these proofs involve (ε-δ)-proofs under a choice of